shad0wrider/FetchDroid/README.md

 2. Is open source
 3. Very lightweight and Simple as fck

+**How Do I use it**
+To use FetchDroid , you will have to first set the CodeWord , which when sent via any number to your when will receive an sms reply with coordinates , a google maps link , and Wifi networks near your phone for better locating.

 **How does it Work?**
 <br>
-FetchDroid uses normal GPS , the signals emitted from satellites and A-GPS (Assisted GPS) which is basically Cell tower data , Wi-Fi networks ,Bluetooth beacons (indoors),Sensor fusion (accelerometer, gyroscope, etc.) to generate your latitude and longitude coordinates with up to 16 meters of accuracy ,all without WiFi or Data
+FetchDroid uses normal GPS , the signals emitted from satellites and A-GPS (Assisted GPS) which is basically Cell tower data , nearby Wi-Fi networks ,Bluetooth beacons (indoors),Sensor fusion (accelerometer, gyroscope, etc.) to generate your latitude and longitude coordinates with up to 16 meters of accuracy ,all without connecting to WiFi or Data